dntsk/later42/Readme.md

 ## Installation with Docker

+### Run with prepared images

 This is the recommended way to run Later42

-* copy provided docker-compose.yml and customize for your needs
+* copy provided `docker-compose.yml` and customize for your needs
 * pull prepared images from the Docker Hub and start - `docker-compose pull && docker-compose up -d`

+### Build custom images from sources

+* clone this repo
+* customize provided `docker-compose.yml` for your needs
-* alternatively, compile from the sources - `docker-compose build && docker-compose up -d`
+* build docker images from the sources - `docker-compose build && docker-compose up -d`

 ## Environment variables